devrajangarg/Kotlin-NodeJs-Server-Hello-World/README.md

-# Kotlin-NodeJs-Server-Hello-World
+# Kotlin-NodeJs-Server-Starter
  This is the basic hello world nodejs server sample written in kotlin

 To get started with making node server app with kotlin

-clone this repository
+Clone this repository

 Now Run:-